weathermuffin/ckdcatsupplies-site/docs/monitoring.md

 {: .lunasays-title }
 > &#x1F63A; Luna Says
 >
-> Well we haven't had a chance to try this yet, but I'm virtually certain it beats a thermometer in my hind end!
+> This works well when I feel like cooperating and holding still... which you'd think I'd be more inclined to do given it beats a thermometer in my hind end!

 * * *